instaclustr/terraform-provider-instaclustr/README.md

 6. Run the acceptance tests `$ make testacc`
 7. Create a PR and send it our way :)

+Our Circle CI pipeline will automatically run unit tests when a PR is created and new changes are committed.
+It is also capable of running the acceptance tests, however our staff needs to give a manual approval to run the tests.
+Passing tests are a requirement to merge a PR.
+Please let us know when your PR is ready for acceptance tests!

+Unit tests are within `instaclustr` folder with `_unit_test` suffix, and used to test the internal methods.
+Acceptance tests are within `acc_test` folder, and used to run end-to-end testing.

 #### Acceptance Test Environment Variables
 Variable | Command | Description
 ---------|-------------|--------